tchaton/pytorch2lightning/README.md

 * [Lightning](ddp_profiler_mnist/lightning.py) | +0 lines

 ## Lightning contains hundreds of features working together and highly tested for speed and reproducibility.
+I won't re-implement them all in pure PyTorch :)

 Learn more with [Lighting Docs](https://pytorch-lightning.readthedocs.io/en/stable/)